 F-35 has a single IRST sensor (EOTS) under the nose, with 160 km detection range against low-flying targets in afterburner.
 It is a staring midwave (or dual-band) sensor covering low frontal sector.
 Additionally, its IR missile warning system (DAS) can (?) be used as IRST.
 This system provides spherical coverage, with a caveat that it is short-ranged when compared to full-blown IRST systems.
 It also has radar and RWR sensors.
 It has a sunk, framed canopy providing 340* horizontal and 188,5* vertical visibility, including 16* over the nose, -7,5* over the tail and 26* over the sides, with a maximum of 40* over the side visibility.

 Overall, both aircraft have similar raw situational awareness.
 Rafale has the advantage of having air-to-air optimized IRST and 360* cockpit visibility, while F-35 may have spherical coverage with DAS providing optical feed to the pilot, assuming that helmet issues are solved.
 However, pilots still prefer not to use the helmet, as that way they can see with far more clarity and depth perception than what helmet allows.
-F-35s EOTS may be capable of detecting aircraft at 160 km from the rear, compared to 130 km detection range of OSF, but since aircraft detected was low-flying F-16 in afterburner, it is hard to estimate wether it will be able to detect aircraft from that distance at higher altitudes if it does not engage afterburner; answer is most likely no. Its radar is also optimized for air-to-ground work.
+F-35s EOTS may be capable of detecting aircraft at 160 km from the rear, compared to 130 km detection range of OSF, but since aircraft detected was low-flying F-16 in afterburner, it is hard to estimate wether it will be able to detect aircraft from that distance at higher altitudes if it does not engage afterburner; answer is most likely no (most likely range is 50-55 km, based on factors outlined here).
+Its radar is also optimized for air-to-ground work.

 However, data presentation is just as important as data collection when it comes to situational awareness.
 Rafale’s Human-Machine Interface is similar in concept to Gripen’s, being minimalistic so as to avoid potentially lethal data overload.
 On the other hand, F-35 presents huge quantity of information, typically in numerical form, which can easily overload the pilot.
 End result is that Rafale has significant advantage in situational awareness over the F-35.